trx40/Arch-Linux-Install-guide/README.md

    lsblk
    ```

-   I recommend making partitions for /efi, swap, /root and /home
+   I recommend making partitions for `/efi, swap, /root` and `/home`

-4. Use a partition utility you are comfortable with, I will be using cfdisk
+5. Use a partition utility you are comfortable with, I will be using cfdisk
    ```
    cfdisk /dev/sdb
    ```

-5. Setup your partition according to your needs, I will be using the following scheme:
+6. Setup your partition according to your needs, I will be using the following scheme:
    ```
-   /dev/sdb1  EFI  300MB
+   /dev/sdb1  EFI  300 MB
-   /dev/sdb2  SWAP  8GB
+   /dev/sdb2  SWAP  8 GB
-   /dev/sdb3  Root  40GB
+   /dev/sdb3  Root  40 GB
-   /dev/sdb4  Home  70GB
+   /dev/sdb4  Home  70 GB
    ```

    Write changes to disk and exit